steven-halla/casino_hell/README.md

 # craps needs ways to exit screen when gaem over conditions
 # work on level up screen for all screens
 # fix betting for black jack - if money > bet
+# need to handle low money responses for npcs